 - A map of sheep breed origins showing original locations of British breeds of sheep.

 - Needles and Hooks is self explanatory and attempts to answer questions about which needle or hook to use;

 - Yarn Specifications attempts to resolve any problems you may have with gauge, tension and needle size;

 - Wool Ball Lengths answers what sounds a silly question: how long is a ball of wool?
 Or a skein or hank?
 They all vary and here we explain how and why;

 - Yarn Weights explains how yarns vary depending on whether they are plied with more than one strand, how thick each strand is and how tightly yarn is twisted

 Care of knitted and crocheted work

-- Technical Talk and Care as the name suggests aims to do two jobs: it explains some of the jargon relating to tension and gauge, and also provides some tips on how to care for fibre and make sure it survives the washing machine;
+- Technical Talk and Care as the name suggests aims to do two jobs: it explains some of the jargon relating to tension and gauge, and also provides basic tips on how to care for fibre;

 - Wool Washing advises on how to get the best results

-- Death to Moths looks at deterring, detecting and destroying this pest
+- Death to Moths a look at deterring, detecting and destroying this pest